Upside Down Pear Cake

 - Cinnamon.
 Added to give the pears the perfect fall flavor.
 You could try using pumpkin pie spice instead.

 - Spice cake mix.
-Use any 15 ounce boxed cake mix.
-I chose a spice cake mix because the warmth from the spices give me all the fall feels.
+Use any 15-ounce boxed cake mix.
+I chose a spice cake mix, which includes ground cinnamon, ginger, nutmeg, and cloves.
+The warmth from the spices gives me all the fall feels.
 This cake looks and tastes amazing, but it will save you time and effort in the kitchen.

 - Water & oil.
 My cake mix called for 1 cup water, 1/3 cup oil and 3 eggs.
 Use whatever ingredients your cake mix instructs.